 Music at IGCSE is a direct extension of the work covered at BIS in Key Stage 3.
-Any student who has studied a string instrument or band instrument in KS3 at BIS (or studied a general music course at another school) can opt for IGCSE music confidently and achieve a strong passing grade.
+Any student who has successfully completed the music course at BIS in Years 7 to 9 (or followed a similar course elsewhere) can opt for IGCSE music confidently and achieve a strong passing grade.
 Music IGCSE is not just for superstar violinists and pianists!